Doctor Who: History

 Doctor Who was originally intended to appeal to a family audience as an educational programme using time travel as a means to explore scientific ideas and famous moments in history.
 The programme first appeared on the BBC Television Service at 17:16:20 GMT on 23 November 1963; this was eighty seconds later than the scheduled programme time, because of announcements concerning the previous day's assassination of John F. Kennedy.
 It was to be a regular weekly programme, each episode 25 minutes of transmission length.
 Discussions and plans for the programme had been in progress for a year.
-The head of drama Sydney Newman was mainly responsible for developing the programme, with the first format document for the series being written by Newman along with the head of the script department (later head of serials) Donald Wilson and staff writer C. E. Webber; in a 1971 interview Wilson claimed to have named the series, and when this claim was put to Newman he did not dispute it.
+Sydney Newman, the head of drama, was mainly responsible for developing the programme, with the first format document for the series being written by Newman along with the head of the script department (later head of serials) Donald Wilson and staff writer C. E. Webber; in a 1971 interview, Wilson claimed to have named the series, and when this claim was put to Newman, he did not dispute it.
 Writer Anthony Coburn, story editor David Whitaker and initial producer Verity Lambert also heavily contributed to the development of the series.
 (Note: Newman is often given sole creator credit for the series.
-Some reference works such as The Complete Encyclopedia of Television Programs 1947–1979 by Vincent Terrace erroneously credit Terry Nation with creating Doctor Who, because of the way his name is credited in the two Peter Cushing films.)
+Some reference works such as The Complete Encyclopedia of Television Programs 1947–1979 by Vincent Terrace, erroneously credit Terry Nation with creating Doctor Who because of the way his name is credited in the two Peter Cushing films.)

 On 31 July 1963, Whitaker commissioned Terry Nation to write a story under the title The Mutants.
-As originally written, the Daleks and Thals were the victims of an alien neutron bomb attack but Nation later dropped the aliens and made the Daleks the aggressors.
+As originally written, the Daleks and Thals were the victims of an alien neutron bomb attack, but Nation later dropped the aliens and made the Daleks the aggressors.
 When the script was presented to Wilson, it was immediately rejected as the programme was not permitted to contain any "bug-eyed monsters".
 According to Lambert, "We didn't have a lot of choice—we only had the Dalek serial to go ...
 We had a bit of a crisis of confidence because Donald [Wilson] was so adamant that we shouldn't make it.
 Had we had anything else ready we would have made that."
 Nation's script became the second Doctor Who serial – The Daleks (also known as The Mutants).
 The serial introduced the eponymous aliens that would become the series' most popular monsters, dubbed "Dalekmania", and was responsible for the BBC's first merchandising boom.

 We had to rely on the story because there was little we could do with the effects.
 Star Wars in a way was the turning point.
 Once Star Wars had happened, Doctor Who effectively was out of date from that moment on really, judged by that level of technological expertise.